RobinWijnant/docker-lamp-stack/www/localhost/README.md

-# Dev stack using docker-compose
+# Lamp stack using docker-compose

 A 2018 updated lamp stack using docker-compose v3.